N7ghtm4r3/Glider-Android/README.md

 applications.** <br>
-Only the data about the application performance and session will be tracked by <a href="https://analytics.google.com/">Google Analytics's services</a>, will be tracked for performance purposes and to manage a possible updates of the **Glider** application Regards and good use!
+Only the data about the application performance and session will be tracked by <a href="https://analytics.google.com/">Google Analytics's services</a>, will be tracked for performance purposes and to manage a possible updates of the **Glider** application<br>
+Regards and good use!

 Copyright © 2023 Tecknobit